L1ly-42/Week04Day3-SQL_Joins_lab/README.md

-This was a PairedProgramming Lab with Saba Kia.
+This was a Paired Programming Lab with Saba Kia.

+The queries we wrote for the database is in the `safari.md` file.